creationix/git-parse-pack/todo/README.md

-These are modules that should be external dependencies, but we are floating patches for so speed up development.
+These are modules that should be external dependencies, but we are floating patches to speed up development.